InteropIO/finsemble-seed/README.md

 }
 ```

 If the _gulpfile-extensions.js_ file exists, it's contents are called as a method passing an object with the default task functions in.
 These methods can be overwritten or extended as needed.
+The `pre` and `post` methods pass in a callback function that must be called to signal that the gulpfile can continue executing.
+The other functions defined in `taskMethods` should be specified like a [gulp task function](https://github.com/gulpjs/gulp/blob/master/docs/API.md#gulptaskname-fn).

 Example _gulpfile-extensions.js_:
 ```js